War Diary World War One for Thursday, December 31, 1914:

 Alsace: French reoccupy part of Steinbach.

-37 German divisions in this theatre including 8 divisions transferred from the Western Front.
+37 German divisions in this theater including 8 divisions transferred from the Western Front.

 Ungarn: Russians again raid Hungary across Carpathian Passes.